yukari502/Daily-Bio-Arxiv/README.md

 ## Customization

-To change the appearance of the web page, you can modify the `index.html` file.
+To change the appearance of the web page, you should modify the `index.html` file.